gohugoio/hugoThemes/README.md

 ## README

 The README file serves double purposes.
 It is used on GitHub as the content for the main page.
 It is also used as the content on the detailed theme view page for [themes.gohugo.io](http://themes.gohugo.io/).
 It should be written in Markdown and called `README.md`.

+**Note:** If you add screenshots to the README please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
+This works great on GitHub but those relative paths don't correspond to the directory structure of [themes.gohugo.io](http://themes.gohugo.io/).